neondatabase/website/content/docs/reference/glossary.md

 ### Primary branch

-Each Neon project is created with a primary branch called `main`.
-You can change or rename the primary branch, but you cannot delete it.
-The primary branch has an associated [compute endpoint](#compute-endpoint).
-You cannot remove a primary branch's compute endpoint.
-For [Free Tier](/docs/introduction/technical-preview-free-tier) users, the compute endpoint associated with the primary branch remains accessible if the Free Tier active compute time limit is exceeded.
-For [Pro plan](/docs/introduction/billing#neon-plans) users, there is a safety limit of 20 simultaneously active compute endpoints.
-The compute endpoint associated with primary branch is exempt from this limit and always accessible.
-By ensuring access to the compute endpoint associated with the primary branch, uninterrupted access to data on the primary branch is consistently maintained.
+Each Neon project is created with a primary branch called `main`, but you can designate any branch as your project's primary branch.
+The advantage of the primary branch is that its compute endpoint remains accessible if you exceed your project's limits, ensuring uninterrupted access to data that resides on the primary branch.
+For more information, see [Primary branch](https://neon.tech/docs/manage/branches#primary-branch).

 ### Pro plan